 Serving up tasty dishes on Manchester’s Albert Square for around 50 years now, Rajdoor Tandoori specialises in authentic North Indian cuisine with a family feel to it.
 The restaurant is still run by the same family as it was back in 1966 when it first opened, providing a warm and traditional ambience to all who walk through their welcoming doors.

 Dishes are cooked using traditional methods, for example, their tandoori dishes are cooked in a charcoal pit, while their menu still carries the same curry recipes it has for five decades.
 The menu features classics such as Bhuna, Rogan Josh, Jalfrezi and Korma, with all the sundries and traditional tandoori meat options also available.
 Rajdoot Tandoori, Carlton House, Albert Square, Manchester, M2 5PE.

 9. Scene Indian Street Kitchen

 An impressive space in the heart of Spinningfields, Scene has a cosy, exotic feel to it, with intimate booths and candlelight flickering throughout the restaurant.
-It’s the perfect spot for summer too, with an al-fresco dining space and Riverside views, perfect for socialising.
+Plus it sets itself apart from other Indian restaurants in Manchester as it is the perfect spot for summer too, with an al-fresco dining space and Riverside views, perfect for socialising.

 The menu brings the streets of India to Manchester, allowing guests to experience true, Indian culture by way of good grub, with dishes such as tandoori salmon, Vindaloo, and contemporary street twists such as their chicken and samosa burger.
 There’s plenty of choice for vegetarians, as well as super healthy, low carb options on their very own menu.
 The restaurant doesn’t shy away from experimentation, with various Indo-Chinese dishes to try, too.
 Scene Indian Street Kitchen, 4 New Ct St, Manchester, M3 3AN.